sbaber1/sbaber1.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics and Planetary Sciences, MIT, 2021
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Geographical Sciences, University of Maryland, 2028 (expected)

 Work experience
 ======